Imbolc: Celtic Reconstructionist

 Celtic Reconstructionists strive to reconstruct ancient Celtic religion.
 Their religious practices are based on research and historical accounts, but may be modified slightly to suit modern life.
 They avoid syncretism (i.e., combining practises from different cultures).
-They usually celebrate the festival when the first stirrings of spring are felt or on the full moon nearest this.
+They usually celebrate the festival at the start of spring, or on the full moon nearest this.
 Many use traditional songs and rites from sources such as The Silver Bough and The Carmina Gadelica.
 It is a time of honouring the goddess Brigid, and many of her dedicants choose this time of year for rituals to her.

 Wicca and Neo-Druidry

 Wiccans and Neo-Druids celebrate Imbolc as one of the eight Sabbats in their Wheel of the Year, following Midwinter and preceding Ostara.
 In Wicca, Imbolc is commonly associated with the goddess Brigid; as such, it is sometimes seen as a "women's holiday" with specific rites only for female members of a coven.
 Among Dianic Wiccans, Imbolc is the traditional time for initiations.